zaiisao/Documentation/en/Recording/recording_cpp.md

 <td>The App ID used in the communications to be recorded.
 For details, see <a href="../../en/Agora%20Platform/token.md">Getting an App ID</a>.</td>
 </tr>
 <tr><td><code>eventHandler</code></td>
-<td>The Agora Recording SDK notifies the application of the triggered events according to <a href="#irecordingengineeventhandler">IRecordingEngineEventHandler</a>.</td>
+<td>The Agora Recording SDK notifies the application of the triggered callbacks found in <a href="#irecordingengineeventhandler">IRecordingEngineEventHandler</a>.</td>
 </tr>
 </tbody>
 </table>